inabikarilibrary/inalib/inapedia/players/german/haku.md

 He is one of the few remaining Side Nomash players.
 He is also a well known content creator within the competitive scene.

+## Style of Play

+Haku is a well-rounded player, capable of playing many different styles.
+His pre-game preparation is notable, as he has the tendency to create effective counterstrats against his opponents.

+His Nomash involves lots of side nomash techniques, such as the classic Uranus Shots and High Jumps.

 ## Achievements

 | Date | Place | Tournament | Tier |